goel-shashank/Cannon-AI/README.md

 + [Vipul Rathore](https://github.com/rathorevipul28)

 ## Rules
-The rules of the game can be found [here](https://nestorgames.com/rulebooks/CANNON_EN.pdf) We will be having an 8x8 board and 4 Town Halls instead of 1.
+The rules of the original game can be found [here](https://nestorgames.com/rulebooks/CANNON_EN.pdf)

+However, we will be having an 8x8 board and 4 Town Halls instead of 1.
 The position of the Town Halls is fixed.
+Further instructions are mentioned in the Assignment Document.

 ## Dependencies
 + Python2.7